Permission To Travel Letters And Why You Need Them

-A U.S. Customs & Border Protection spokesperson recommends that all travelers read the helpful booklet “Know Before You Go.”
+A U.S. Customs & Border Protection spokesperson recommends that all travelers read the helpful online resource “Know Before You Go.”
 Although minors under 16 may enter Canada from the U.S. by land or sea with only a photocopy of their U.S. birth certificate, the CBP notes that children under age 18 must carry notarized travel permission letters if they are traveling without their parents.

 Childrens Travel Permission Letters Required for Cruises Too